apache/yetus/asf-site-src/source/documentation/in-progress/precommit-advanced.md

     HINT: It is recommended to make the pluginname relatively small, 10 characters at the most.
 Otherwise, the ASCII output table may be skewed.

-* pluginname\_initialize
-    - After argument parsing and prior to any other work, the initialize step allows a plug-in to do any precursor work, set internal defaults, etc.

 * pluginname\_usage
     - executed when the help message is displayed.
 This is used to display the plug-in specific options for the user.

 * pluginname\_parse\_args
     - executed prior to any other above functions except for pluginname\_usage.
 This is useful for parsing the arguments passed from the user and setting up the execution environment.

+* pluginname\_initialize
+    - After argument parsing and prior to any other work, the initialize step allows a plug-in to do any precursor work, set internal defaults, etc.

 * pluginname\_precheck
     - executed prior to the patch being applied but after the git repository is setup.
 Returning a fail status here will exit test-patch.

+* pluginname\_patchfile
+    - executed prior to the patch being applied but after the git repository is setup.
+This step is intended to perform tests on the content of the patch itself.

 * pluginname\_precompile
     - executed prior to the compilation part of the lifecycle.
 This is useful for doing setup work required by the compilation process.

-* pluginname\_compile
-    - executed immediately after the actual compilation.
-This is step is intended to be used to verify the results and add extra checking of the compile phase and it's stdout/stderr.

 * pluginname\_postcompile
     - This step happens after the compile phase.